 About the Program

-The Post-Professional Master of Science Athletic Training Program is CAATE-accredited.
+The Post-Professional Master of Science in Athletic Training Program (MSAT) is CAATE-accredited.
 Since 1972, Ohio University has been educating post-professional students to become leaders and contributing members of the athletic training profession.
 We offer a two-year program that emphasizes academics, research and clinical practice.
 This advanced program, focusing on research, evidence and best practices in clinical practice, communication and leadership, challenges students to become better clinicians, scholars, teachers, leaders and assets to the community.
 Students who successfully complete the program will receive a master of science in athletic training degree.

 Students may elect to complete a research project or a thesis as partial fulfillment of the requirements to graduate.
 Our program is designed to accomplish two goals: (1) guide students through the research process as they work to complete an original data-driven research project or thesis, and (2) teach students to analyze translational research in an effort to inform clinical practice.
 Experienced faculty mentors guide the student both in class and in one-to-one mentorship meetings to meet both goals.
 Students are encouraged to pursue grant opportunities from the Graduate Student Senate, professional organizations and other private organizations.